prosekit/prosekit/website/guide/extensions/placeholder.md

 extension = definePlaceholder({ placeholder: 'Type Something...' })
 ```

-Notice that you would need to import the style file for the extension to work.
+Note that you would need to import the style file for the extension to work.

 ## API Reference